infinohq/infino/benches/README.md

   - Change scrape interval to 1s `scrape_interval: 1s`
   - Start prometheus simply by running the binary `./prometheus`
 - Install [Clickhouse](https://clickhouse.com/docs/en/install)
-  - Create directory `benches/ch-tmp` and move clickhouse binary there, srtart server from this directory using `./clickhouse server`
+  - Create directory `benches/ch-tmp` and move clickhouse binary there, start server from this directory using `./clickhouse server`
+  - Drop database `test_logs` using clickhouse client, in case it exists already
   - Create database `test_logs` using clickhouse client using command `create database test_logs`
 - Start Infino server
+  - Make sure the `index` directory is empty - so that we are starting from a clean slate
   - Run `make run` from `infino` directory

 - Run benchmark